CSCfi/csc-user-guide/docs/computing/quantum-computing/overview.md

 ## Kvasi

+!!! success "Kvasi updated to QLM 1.7"
+    Kvasi has been updated to QLM 1.7.
+Documentation can be viewed [here](https://qlm.bull.com/)

 **The Quantum Learning Machine**

 Kvasi is an advanced quantum computer simulator/emulator.
 With Kvasi, the user can explore and develop algorithms